-Since the orchidectomy does not influence the CAT activity and ovarian steroids increase it (EB 2 h and progesterone 24 h following the treatment) it can be concluded that this enzyme is more sensitive to the direct influence of the sexual steroids in the male brain compared to the same enzyme activity in the female brain which is only changed after a certain time following bilateral ovariectomy resulting in a drastic increase in gonadotropin levels.
-Modulation of the SOD and CAT activity in the CNS is extremely important considering that the presence of these two enzymes controls ROS level, which, in turn, directly affect the permeability of the blood-brain barrier (Armstead et al. 1992).
+Since the orchidectomy does not influence the CAT activity and ovarian steroids increase it (EB 2 hours and P 24 hours following the treatment) it can be concluded that this enzyme is more sensitive to the direct influence of the sexual steroids in the brain of the males compared to the same enzyme activity in the brain of the females which is only changed after a certain time following bilateral ovariectomy resulting in a drastic increase in gonadotropin levels.
+Modulation of the SOD and CAT activity in the CNS is extremely important considering that the presence of these two enzymes controls the level of the ROS, which, in turn, directly affect the permeability of the blood-brain barrier (Armstead et al. 1992).
 Pinto and Bartley (1969) have shown that the CAT activity is higher in the liver tissue of male animals than in the same tissue of female animals.
-Following a statistical analysis of our results we have shown that this conclusion applies to the brain tissue as well.
+Following a statistical analysis of the results we have shown that this conclusion applies to the brain tissue as well.
 Specific CAT activity is significantly increased in the brain of the male rats compared to that of the intact female rats regardless of the phase of the estrous cycle.

-As is the case of CAT the orchidectomy has no effect on the GSH-Px activity.
-Treatments with progesterone does not affect it either, while EB suppresses the activity 2 h after the treatment, but this effect will not be maintained 24 h later.
-Since orchidectomy has no effect in this case either, unlike ovariectomy, which significantly increases the activity in the brain of female animals, it is probable that the GSH-Px activity is modulated directly by the changes in EB levels.
+As is the case with CAT orchidectomy bears no effect on the GSH-Px activity.
+Treatments with P does not affect it either, while EB suppresses the activity 2 hours after the treatment, but this effect will not be maintained 24 hours later.
+Being that orchidectomy has no effect in this case either, unlike ovariectomy, which significantly increases the activity in the brain of female animals, it is probable that the GSH-Px activity is modulated directly by the changes in EB levels.
 This effect is short-lived.
-It can thus be concluded that the GSH-Px in the brain of female rats is more sensitive to the changes in gonadotropin levels compared to the same enzyme in the brain of male animals.
-Statistical comparison of the specific GSH-Px activity in the brains of intact female and male rats has shown that the GSH-Px activity in the brain of the males was significantly increased compared to the same enzyme activity in the brain of the intact females regardless of the phase of the estrous cycle (Saičić et al. 1998, Pajović et al. 1999).
-Finley and Kincaid (1991) studied sex dependence of the selenium content and plasma GSH-Px activity in plasma, erythrocytes and kidney cytosol.
-They have demonstrated that the selenium content and GSH-Px activity are increased in the plasma and kidney cytosol, but decreased in the liver cytosol of the male animals compared to the same tissues in female animals.
+It can thus be concluded that the GSH-Px in the brain of female animals.
+Statistical comparisons of the specific GSH-Px activity in the brains of intact female and male rats have shown that the GSH-Px activity in the brain of the males regardless of the phase of the estrous cycle (Saičić et al. 1998, Pajović et al. 1999).
+Finley and Kincaid (1991) studied the dependence of the selenium content and plasma GSH-Px activity in plasma, erythrocytes and kidney cytosol on the sex of the animal.
+They have demonstrated that the selenium content and GSH-Px activity are increased in the plasma and kidney citosol, while being significantly decreased in the liver cytosol of the male animals compared to the same tissues in female animals.